snowman-repos/book/account_managers/README.md

 I also explain this fee covers phone calls, discussions, reviews and any other communication during the project.
 You can add this on your next project as a simple line item like I mention above, or bake it into each phase of your estimate.

-Outsource when you’re booked
-I’ve always worked directly with most of my clients, but as things started to grow I had less time to work on every project that came my way.

-Outsourcing is the best way to take on more projects than you can work on personally.
-To do this, you need to network and find people in your industry that have similar skills and experience as you.
-When new projects come, you can delegate them, handle the project management and make a good profit.

-Of course, this only works if you hire people with comparable skills as you.
-For every project that you outsource, you should have the same results and quality as if you were working on it, so there is no inconsistency in your business.

-I also never mention the word “outsource” to a client.
-The word outsource makes it seem like you are taking their project and sending it somewhere very cheap without much oversight.

-Instead, I always explain to clients that I have a small, remote team that works with me on projects, which are contractors I’ve built a close business relationship with.
-This has worked out great and I’ve never had a problem using this approach.

-I always guarantee the same quality and manage the entire project, which makes the client comfortable and they’re usually more focused on the outcome, rather than who is doing the day-to-day work.

-I’ve met plenty of freelancers who turn down projects because they’re booked, which is OK, but really they should outsource these projects to bring in additional revenue.
-Not everyone wants to outsource or “scale”, which is fine.

-However, if you do want to take on more projects to make more money/scale then you should:

-Stop calling yourself a freelancer (as mentioned earlier).
-Position and brand yourself as a studio, collective or small agency (not just a one person shop).
-Register as an actual business, rather than working under your name (explained later).
-I found doing these three things makes it easier to outsource because you look like a “real” company to the client, rather than a solo freelancer shipping work out.

-Communicate quickly
-Prospective clients almost always thank me for how fast I reply to their emails.
-I reply within minutes (normally less than 5) and this catches their attention because it shows I’m serious, reliable and sets a positive tone moving into the exploratory phase of their project.

-Fast communication has helped my company make more money and is even a reason why clients choose us.

-Think about it from a client’s perspective: if you’re going to pay someone thousands for a project, are you going to hire the consultant that takes 4 days to reply to an initial email or is a pain to get on the phone?
-Or the consultant who answers in 5 minutes, can hop on a call right away, and is ready to send an estimate by the end of the week?

-The answer is clear and there should be no excuse for slow communication (especially if you work online!).
-This is something you can fix right away; just simply start answering your email faster, rather than ignoring messages for later.
-You’ll be amazed at how some clients react to fast email replies and it will lead to a higher project closing ratio, I guarantee it.

-For those of you that are often busy or out of office, send a quick, one sentence reply that you’re tied up at the moment and will reply later.
-This type of gesture goes a long way and shows prospective clients how important they are to you (and again builds trust).

-Iron out the details
-Sometimes I receive new project inquiries where the scope is loosely defined or all over the place.
-This can make it hard to estimate the cost, timeline and even client expectations for the project.
-For these types of projects, I’ll normally do a bit more hand-holding after I’ve qualified the client.

-I gather as much information from the client as possible for their project and then ask questions to find out what they really need and their goals.
-Normally, this is over back and forth email conversations, where things can get unorganized and sloppy.

-When this is the case, I’ll take what I know and distill it into a scope document with Google Docs.
-I send that document to the client and they can comment or make notes back.
-Usually, this is a perfect way to organize and flesh out a project with a client who doesn’t have a concrete idea of what they want or a huge budget.

-This process does require a bit of up-front work, but I’ve found when you put this much detail and effort into the client’s project (if they haven’t), they’ll likely hire you.

-Plus, this is the best possible way to minimize risk when budgeting projects because the scope, requirements, deliverables and expectations are written out and agreed upon.

-The next time you get a project that is unclear, create a roadmap or scope (or improve the current one), and the client will likely hire you because of the care and time you’ve invested.

 Get a deposit
 You should always require a deposit before beginning any work with a client.
 A deposit shows that a client is willing and able to pay, and tells them that you won’t work without being paid.